The Difference Between Softball & Soccer Cleats

 See Our Complete List Of Helpful Soccer Articles Here.

 We laid out a good amount of the differences between metal and plastic cleats.
-There are pros to both metal and plastic spikes, in our expert opinion.
+In our expert opinion, there are pros to both metal and plastic spikes.

 Metal Cleats